ADA compliance for college websites - what to know in 2025

 Forms are a common feature on college websites.
 They allow people to apply as students, and allow students to access their personal portal.

 Educational institutions must ensure their online forms have labels that are clear, as well as properly marked up with HTML and ARIA attributes.
 This way, screen readers can recognize the connection between each label and its corresponding form field, thereby enabling visitors who use them to comprehend and accurately complete the form.
-Error messages also must be properly coded and communicated in a clear way.
-This allows visitors to understand which fields contain errors or omissions, and exactly how they should correct them.

 Proper color contrast